Chakerbh/Chakerbh.github.io/source/_posts/2015-07-08-why-i-chose-octopress-and-github.markdown

 [Octopress](http://octopress.org) is "A blogging framework for hackers".
 It's based on [Jekyll](http://jekyllrb.com/) Which is ruby statics web generator.
 Octopress is **hackers** so you should be familiar with shell and git commands or at least have the courage try.

 ### Why github
-Github is offering service for hosting your **static pages** [Github Pages](http://pages.github.com) powered by Jekyll under the hod.
+Github is offering service for hosting your **static pages** for free [Github Pages](http://pages.github.com) powered by Jekyll under the hod.
 This help you to deploy your Octopress blog easily.
-And git offer more flexible ways yo manage your blog content.
+And git offer more flexible ways to manage your blog content.

 ### You didn't tell me why Octopress